omonville

 1941 Publication of Charles Manning Child (Ypsilanti, Michigan, 1869 - 1954) Patterns and Problems of Development, an analysis of development and regeneration from the viewpoint of the gradient concept.

-1941 Haldane speculates that the self-reproduction of a gene could be demonstrated by labelling the gene and then seeing if the copy gene contained the label while the original did not .
+1941 Haldane speculates that the self-controlled reproduction of a gene could be demonstrated by labelling the gene and then seeing if the copy gene contained the label while the original did not .

 1941 Frank McFarlane Burnet (Traralgon, Victoria, Australia, 1899 - 1985) and his colleagues propose in The production of antibodies that the progeny of antigen reacting cells produce antibodies specific to the antigen, thus reviving ideas of Metchnikoff, focused on two experimental facts incompatible with Pauling's template hypothesis: "the continued production of antibody in the absence of antigen, and the presence of the secondary response, in which a second inoculation with an antigen elicits a host response qualitatively more rapid than that which followed the first inoculation."

-1941 Beadle and Edward Lawrie Tatum (Boulder, Colorado, 1909 - 1975) publish an article on their experiments using the fungus Neurospora crassa to establish that particular genes are expressed through the action of correspondingly specific enzymes; i.e., one gene controls one enzyme so a mutation in a gene will change the enzymes available, causing the blockage of a metabolic step.
-The first gene to be identified controlled the synthesis of an enzyme in a series that led to generation of nicotinamide.
+1941 Beadle and Edward Lawrie Tatum (Boulder, Colorado, 1909 - 1975) publish an article on their experiments using the fungus Neurospora crassa to establish that certain genes are expressed through the action of correspondingly specific enzymes; i.e., a gene controls the synthesis of an enzyme so that a mutation in a gene changes the enzymes available, thereby blocking a metabolic step.
+The first gene to be identified controlled the synthesis of an enzyme in a series that led to production of nicotinamide.
 This report is the genesis of the "one gene-one enzyme" concept.
-A major advantage of Neurospora over Paramecium, used until then in studies of microorganisms, is that the former can be grown on defined synthetic medium, e.g., manufactured vitamins and amino-acids, whereas the latter must have bacteria as food source.
+A major advantage of Neurospora over Paramecium, which had previously been used to study microorganisms, is that the former can be grown on defined synthetic media, e.g., manufactured vitamins and amino acids, whereas the latter must have bacteria as food source.

 1941 At the request of Howard Florey, the young doctor Charles Fletcher (1911 - 1995) injects penicillin to a police officer, Albert Alexander, suffering with a lethal infection.
 Because they lacked enough penicillin (the team had even to recover some from the urine of the patient) the patient eventually died, after a dramatic improvement of his condition, providing the first demonstration that penicillin is non-toxic to humans.